fnl/libfnl/README.rst

     modules to extract, tokenize, segment sentences (based on NLTK_), and annotate text (strings)
 ``fnl.utils``
-    useful utilities and tools (currently, just for handling JSON_) ``scripts``
+    additional utilities and tools (currently, just for handling JSON_) ``scripts``
-    various useful scripts to manage data/text and probably the main value provided by this collection
+    the CLI scripts to manage data/text, representing the main value provided by this collection

-The library provides the following command-line tools/interfaces:
+The script directory provides the following command-line interfaces:

 - ``fnlclass[i]`` quickly develop a classifier for text using Scikit-Learn_.
 - ``fnlcorpus`` store corpora in JSON format in a CouchDB.